magicalsoup/Competitive-Programming-Solutions-Library/CCC Stage 1 Solutions/Analysis/ccc98s5.md

 gives the minimum amount of oxygen required to make the trip.
 We can find the weight of the shortest path by running a BFS from the starting square, since every edge has a weight of either 0 or 1; to this end, we use a deque; every time we traverse an edge of weight 1 we add the next node to the end of the deque, and for edgen of weight 0 we add to the front of the deque.
 The first time we pop off the destination square, we're done.
-The running time of this solution is O(n2), since this bounds the number of edgen in the graph.
+The running time of this solution is O(n<sup>2</sup>), since this bounds the number of edges in the graph.
 Slower solutions are also possible using, e.g., Dijkstra's algorithm.